Pre- Handover Inspections

 Final Checks Before You Accept Your New Home

 Before you accept the handover of your new home or make the final payment, it’s critical to ensure the property has been completed to an acceptable standard.
-A PCI (Practical Completion Inspection)—also known as a Pre-Handover Inspection—provides an independent assessment of workmanship, finishes, and compliance before your builder hands over the keys.
+A PCI (Practical Completion Inspection)—also known as a Pre-Handover Inspection—provides an independent assessment of workmanship, finishes, defects and compliance issues before your builder hands over the keys.

 pci inspections melbourne